If you have a forward head posture and your upper back is excessively hunched, you may have thoracic kyphosis, otherwise known as hunchback.

 The metal stays aren’t quite like the ones in the VOKKO or Truweo braces, because they cover the entire spine instead of just the thoracic region.

 The problem with this is that everyone’s spine is a different length, and people with shorter spines find the metal stays impossible to use.

 Others find they’re too uncomfortable because they force your entire spine to be straight, and there’s not enough bend to suit the spine’s natural curvature.

 You can order the product in different sizes, but the largest size may be too small for larger body types, and the smallest size may not be small enough for petite frames.

 The ORTONYX seems to effectively provide pain relief and posture correction for those whom it fits.

-Pros: Provides full torso support for the thoracic and lumbar spine (lower back), gives you the option of inserting a metal stay into the elastic brace
+- Provides full torso support for the thoracic and lumbar spine (lower back)

 It gives you the amount of support you need, because you can use just the elastic girdle, or you can choose to insert either flexible or firm metal stays into it.